The Daily Walk with Love

 While rates of depression soar, it’s really

-more of a question of pure anxiety, all over the world.
+more of a question of straight anxiety, all over the world.

 Recognition and acceptance of this in society

-The Daily Walk with Love, February 24, 2018, by Paul Evans.
+The Daily Walk with Love (Link to Home page and blog), republished June12, 2020, by Paul Evans.
 People are increasingly seeking treatment for mental illness, and rates of diagnosed depression are soaring.
-Video playlist starts with Don’t Worry, Have Faith…., by Joel Osteen.
+Featured photograph is courtesy of Chloe, who has a great blog!

 Part of the problem is that psychiatry lacks medicines which treat anxiety well.
 I sometimes have suffered from almost debilitating anxiety which was present almost all the time.
-Years ago I took Paxil, which I would describe as “semi-effective,” but the side effects sickened me.
+Years ago I took Paxil, which I would describe as “semi-effective,” but the side effects sickened me and made me gain weight.
 Paxil is so toxic that there are numerous class action lawsuits against it.
-Recently a medicine called propranerol, and also lorazepam, were thought to help me.
-I’m not sure I need the Ativan/lorazepan any longer, and as a person who has both asthma and COPD, the propranerol is strongly contra-indicated.
-What may be happening in my own treatment, is that larger doses of Depakote are serving to keep my moods quite stable.
-I find Depakote and Cogentin, with ativan minimally adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal.
-The medicines used make me tired all the time, too, though eventually you do get used to them.
+Recently a medicine called propranerol, which had side effects I eventually couldn’t cope with, and for a long time lorazepam (Ativan), were thought to help me.
+I now am taking much less Ativan and doing quite a bit better.
+The propranerol, however, is strongly contra-indicated for people with either asthma or COPD and I have found that psychiatrists (taken as a whole) simply do not pay attention to side effects, but only to the efficacy of a given psychiatric drug.
+Sometimes “the cure is worse than the sickness.”
+What may be happening in my own treatment, is that larger doses of Depakote (as well as the ativan) are serving to keep my moods quite stable.
+I found Depakote and Cogentin, with Ativan (Lorazepam) pretty much adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal to treat anxiety.
+The medicines (such as Paxil) used make me tired all the time, too, though eventually you do get used to them, somewhat.
 But they are toxic on your body and can cause a lot of health problems.

+NEW: See How to Handle Someone Else’s Anxiety or Panic Attacks, The unofficial dos and don’ts of being around someone with an anxiety disorder, Medium, June 19, 2014, by George Tihal.
 Anxiety is caused deep in the brain’s lowermost down part, called the limbic system.
-This is where the “fight or flight” reflex and our sexual urges originate and is supposed to be quite primitive and hard to control.
-Partly, it HAS to be mind over matter.
-You have to get used to the anxiety of modern life and its stresses and persevere.
-To sei ein mensch.
-Perhaps mood elevating drugs like elevil would help.
-I know that my dad, a Yale Ph.D., used to take elevil.
-He was so much aware of how popular prejudices against the mentally ill had ruined my own life that he drove some distance to another town for treatment, not because he was ashamed, but because he knew from my example how society treats people with mental problems.
+This is where the “fight or flight” reflex and our sexual urges originate, and it is supposed to be quite primitive and hard to control.
+You have to get used to the anxiety of modern life, and persevere.
+As the Germans say, you must “sei ein mensch” (be a man) as the Germans say.
+Perhaps mood elevating drugs like Elavil would help.
+I know that my dad, a Yale Ph.D., used to take elavil.
+He was so much aware of how popular prejudices against the mentally ill and how they had ruined my own life that he drove some distance to another town for treatment, not because he was ashamed, but because he knew from my example how society treats people with mental problems.
+Partly, in our lives there is something of a major battle between the brain’s neocortex and our limbic system for control of our ego, in the midbrain.
 Remember, “whatever you do to the least of these, you do unto me,” people, and realize please that almost all of the mentally ill are kind and gentle people.
+Rates of violent crime are actually slightly lower among the mentally ill than from the background population.

 Once or twice, so far in my life, I have heard life expressed as a battle between our neocortex and our limbic system for control of our ego, which I have read is seated in the mid-brain.
 That makes sense to me, how about you?
 I have also read that over our lifetimes, fully one-sixth of Americans become clinically depressed, to the point where they need medical intervention and medicines.
 Yet only about half of those are getting the help they need, probably because of society’s demonization of the mentally ill.